viperleed/viperleed/doc/content/sections/fdoptimization.rst

 |LEED-IV| calculations require setting some parameters that cannot be
-(exactly) determined in experiment, but that also are not accessible to variation within the Tensor LEED approximation.
+(exactly) determined in experiment, but that also are not accessible to variation within the tensor-LEED approximation.
 These include :ref:`BEAM_INCIDENCE<BEAMINCIDENCE>`, :ref:`V0_IMAG<v0_imag>` and the exact dimensions of the unit cell.
 In order to fit these parameters, multiple full-dynamic (i.e. "reference") calculations have